Take Me Back to Tulsa: Errata

 Al Dexter is sometimes erroneously credited with writing "Take Me Back to Tulsa", perhaps due to his musically similar hit song "Pistol Packin' Mama".

 Covers

 Merle Haggard recorded a cover of the song for his 1970 album A Tribute to the Best Damn Fiddle Player in the World (or, My Salute to Bob Wills).

-The country music group Asleep at the Wheel covered the song on their 1973 album Comin' Right at Ya.
+Country music group Asleep at the Wheel covered the song on their 1973 album Comin' Right at Ya.

 George Strait did a cover of the song on his 2003 live album For the Last Time: Live from the Astrodome.

-Red dirt (music) band Cross Canadian Ragweed performed a backstage cover of the song, released on their 2006 live album Back to Tulsa – Live and Loud at Cain's Ballroom.
+Red dirt band Cross Canadian Ragweed performed a backstage cover of the song, released on their 2006 live album Back to Tulsa – Live and Loud at Cain's Ballroom.

-Journey (band) frequently covered this song during the Raised on Radio Tour, replacing the word “Tulsa” with what city they were performing in at the time.